jo/microcouch-js/README.md

 **Diff: 31.17%**

+Since the compression gain is quiet low I removed it.
+Therefore you don't need to include the DecompressionStream polyfill.

 ### 5. Comparing Pouch's `indexeddb` and `idb` Adapter
 Enabled gzip compression on the server and ran again.
 This time it was much slower on Pouch, probably due to changed load on the server (which is a tiny Hetzner CX11 instance).